 Cancellation/Trip Interruption Insurance:

-$1075 CDN Includes guide, Park ‘Wilderness Pass’, out-trip meals, group camping gear and local transfers.
+$895 CDN Includes the guide, Park ‘Wilderness Pass’, out-trip meals, group camping gear and local transfers.

 Not included: Canmore accommodation, Gratuities for guide & 5% Goods & Services Tax (GST).